Grasim Industries Q4 results | Net profit plunge 88% to Rs 94 crore, declares dividend of Rs 10

 Shares of Grasim Industries Ltd ended at Rs 1,685.00, down by Rs 18.10, or 1.06 percent on the BSE.

-Grasim Industries Ltd, the flagship company of the Aditya Birla Group, on Friday, reported an 88.5 percent year-on-year (YoY) fall in net profit at Rs 93.5 crore for the fourth quarter that ended March 31, 2023.
+Grasim Industries Ltd, the flagship company of the Aditya Birla Group, on Friday, reported an 88.5 percent year-on-year (YoY) fall in net profit at Rs 93.5 crore for the fourth quarter that ended March 31, 2023, on account of tax write-backs and other one-off items.

 The company said standalone PAT for the quarter was impacted by the softening of realisations in the chemicals business compared to the elevated levels of Q4 last year and continued global weakness in the VSF business.